se-edu/learningresources/contents/testing/integration-testing.md

 By ensuring that each unit test is completed properly, integration testing will be smoother as we can focus mainly on the flow of data between modules.

 ### :thumbsup: Prioritize the modules to be tested
-Despite the need to cover all areas of integration of the application, it is important to ensure that critical modules needs to be tested f irst.
+Despite the need to cover all areas of integration of the application, it is important to ensure that critical modules needs to be tested first.

 ### :thumbsup: Automate your tests (strongly encouraged)
 As far as possible, automate all your tests, especially when you use the incremental approach, since regression testing is important each time you integrate a unit, and manual regression testing can be inefficient.
-You can find a list of most commonly used [automated tools](https://medium.com/@briananderson2209/best-automation-testing-tools-for-2018-top-10-reviews-8a4a19f664d2) for integration testing.
+You can find a list of most commonly used [automation tools](https://medium.com/@briananderson2209/best-automation-testing-tools-for-2018-top-10-reviews-8a4a19f664d2) for integration testing.

 ### :thumbsup: Ensure that all executed test cases are documented
 This helps you to identify errors quickly through an integration test.
 It also helps to standadize the way integration testing is carried out in your application so that everyone can conform to the given standard.